How Was The Grand Canyon Made?

 Exploring the Grand Canyon

-Learning about how was the Grand Canyon made is fascinating, but experiencing it in person is even better.
+Learning about how the Grand Canyon was made is fascinating, but experiencing it in person is even better.
 Whether you want to hike deep into the canyon, explore hidden trails, or take in the views from a lodge, there are so many ways to enjoy this incredible place.

 If you’re planning a trip, be sure to check out The Best Time of Year to Visit Grand Canyon to find the perfect season for your adventure.
 An d if you’re bringing the whole family, don’t miss our guide on Planning the Ultimate Grand Canyon Family Trip to make the most of your visit.